migleapa/AML-Patient-Profiling-Using-Unsupervised-Clustering/README.md

 ## Overview

-This study employs unsupervised clustering techniques to profile patients with acute myeloid leukemia (AML) based on their ex vivo responses to various chemotherapeutic and targeted oncology agents.
+This study employs unsupervised clustering method to profile patients with acute myeloid leukemia (AML) based on their ex vivo responses to various chemotherapeutic and targeted oncology agents.
 Corresponding multi-omics datasets are utilized to establish a direct link between the molecular phenotypes of AML and their respective drug response profiles.
-Furthermore, survival analyses are conducted on the identified patient groups, with validation performed using an external dataset.
+Furthermore, survival analyses are conducted on the identified patient groups, with validation performed using external datasets.

 ## Materials and Methods

 ### Datasets:<br>
-•	Drug Sensitivity Scores (DSS) - measuring the percentage of relative cell growth inhibition.<br>
+•	Drug Sensitivity Scores (DSS) - measuring the percentage of relative cell growth inhibition induced by various drugs.<br>
 •	Proliferation rates - representing the change in cell proliferation over time from untreated to treated conditions.<br>
-•	Proteomic and phosphoproteomic datasets - samples were analysed using an LC-MS/MS system.<br>
+•	Proteomic and phosphoproteomic datasets - patient samples were analysed using an LC-MS/MS system.<br>
 •	Genomic dataset - generated through targeted DNA NGS, focusing on 54 genes commonly mutated in AML.<br>
 •	Transcriptomics dataset – consisting of gene counts.<br>
+•	Clinical dataset – containing survival information.<br>

 ### Data pre-processing:<br>
 #### The DSS dataset was subjected to missing data imputation.<br>